 Other safety measures: United has stepped up its cleaning procedures, with electrostatic spraying between each flight.
 For months, United boarded planes from back to front but it has since resumed its normal boarding process.
 United announces row-by-row during the deplaning process so that travelers don’t bunch up while getting off the plane.

 Do Empty Middle Seats Really Matter?

 Let’s be clear: An empty middle seat does not give you the six feet of social distancing public health officials say is critical for battling coronavirus.
 It’s more like 18 to 20 inches between you and your nearest neighbor.

 But any additional distance is better than none.
 And while it’s far from conclusive, at least one study suggests that keeping middle seats empty can help prevent some coronavirus transmission.

 More to the point: An empty middle seat can make you feel safer.
 I know it did for me during a trip this summer.

 During my first flights in more than five months over the summer of 2020, I looked at the empty seats next to me and shuddered at the thought of a stranger sitting there.
 For the foreseeable future, I simply wouldn't be comfortable flying with someone right next to me.
 And I imagine the same is true for many travelers out there.

 But this was never going to last forever.
 One by one, every airline is dropping these policies and emphasizing face masks and cleaning.
-Even the loudest proponents of blocking middle seats admit it’s a temporary measure until travel demand returns.
-And even now, it’s clear that airlines are placing much more emphasis on passengers wearing face masks.
+Even the loudest proponents of blocking middle seats like Delta have admitted it's a temporary measure until travel demand returns.
+It's clear that airlines are placing much more emphasis on passengers wearing face masks.

 For months, many of the nation’s largest airlines blocked middle seats on their flights.
 But as the pandemic has progressed and airlines have felt the pressure to sell more tickets and fill up planes, all but one have backed away from blocking seats.